PF-2 EVO is the improved version of the advanced filtering power strip designed to power and protect Hi-Fi audio and video systems.

 All internal elements of the power strip are closed in a double metal chassis.
 This enclosure is a perfectly tight shield against RFI and EMI noise.
 The strip is also equipped with a LED indicating proper operation of the device and a circuit indicating wrong polarization of the power line or wrongly connected grounding.

 The strip is also equipped with a high quality IEC socket, allowing their user to connect any power cable.
-The power strip is equipped with the power cable LC-1 EVO with 1.5m length.
-To fully utilize the maximum potential of the PF-2 EVO we recommend the usage of the LC-3 EVO or LC-2 EVO power cable.
+The power strip is equipped with the power cord PowerSync with 1.5m length.
+To fully utilize the maximum potential of the PF-2 EVO we recommend the usage of the LC-2 EVO or PowerSync ULTRA power cable.

-All GigaWatt products are covered by an insurance policy for the connected equipment, with a total insurance value of 1000000 PLN.
-The insurance does not apply to the United States and Canada
+This product is covered by an insurance policy for the connected equipment, with a total insurance value of 1000000 PLN.
+The insurance is valid only in the European Union member states territory.

 Available socket types: EU (Schuko), US (Nema 5-20R), AU (AS/NZS 3112)